Skeptical Biblical critics like John Shelby Spong say that it’s impossible that the Apostle John wrote the Gospel of John. Spong writes:

 It’s interesting to note that John was a fisherman by trade.
 He mentions 5 bodies of water.
 (Bethesda, Kidron, the Jordan River, the Sea of Galilee, and the Pool of Siloam.)
 The Synoptic writers only mention two bodies of water in comparison.
 (They all mention the river Jordan.
 Mark and Matthew mention the Sea of Galilee.
 Luke mentions Siloam.)

 Also, John is the lone NT writer who refers to the Sea of Galilee by the name Sea of Tiberias (Jn 6:1, see also Jn 21:1).
 This is actually the right local usage.
-In the 20’s AD, King Herod finished the building of the town of Tiberias on the southwestern shore of the lake.
+In the 20’s BC, King Herod finished the building of the town of Tiberias on the southwestern shore of the lake.
 After this, the name Sea of Tiberias started to be used for the lake itself.

 Over and over, the author shows he’s a local.
 This isn’t an easy thing to pull off.
 Reading Josephus, Philo, or Strabo wouldn’t give the author of John’s Gospel the knowledge needed to make his stories sound more authentic.
 Remember that John was written last, after 70 when Jerusalem was destroyed.
 Most scholars believe that this gospel was penned in Asia Minor.